 We are rated among the top 100 universities for the study of arts and humanities in the world, and are one of the UK’s leading centres for research and teaching across our diverse range of subjects, reflecting all aspects of human experience, culture and creativity through disciplinary and interdisciplinary approaches.

 As a member of the Russell Group, we are committed to support, promote and conduct the highest calibre research in the arts and humanities.
 Our varied research centres and institutes explore opportunities for interdisciplinary practice, developing international research partnerships across the world and fostering a vibrant atmosphere for intellectual exchange.
-In the Research Excellence Framework (REF 2014) over 75% of College research is rated as world-leading or internationally excellent.
+The College of Humanities has seen a 53.8% increase in our world-leading research since REF 2014 (based on portion of research rated 4* in REF 2021).

 Operating on two campuses at Streatham in Exeter and Penryn in Cornwall, we offer nearly 100 degree programmes at undergraduate level, many with integrated study abroad in Europe and North America.
 We run a wide range of world-class postgraduate masters programmes, provide postgraduate research opportunities across our disciplines and are a member of the AHRC’s South, West and Wales Doctoral Training Partnership.
 We also offer PhD programmes with partners such as the London Film School.
 The College has a large number of external partners, locally, nationally and internationally, across a wide range of activities, including research impact and student employability.
 The College is actively developing academic partnerships with leading institutions in China, Europe, India and the USA.